bndongmo/Housing-Price-Prediction-and-Model-Optimization/README.md

 # Housing-Price-Prediction-and-Model-Optimization

 This project focuses on predicting housing prices in California using various regression models.
 The models are optimized using Optuna, a hyperparameter optimization framework.
-The project involves feature engineering, model training, and evaluation of multiple regression models including XGBoost, LinearSVR, and KNeighborsRegressor.
+The project involves feature engineering, model training, and evaluation of multiple regression models.

 ## Project Overview